CLASSICAL LOST AND FOUND

 His efforts are perfectly complemented by the members of the Bridge Quartet, who continue their traversal of lesser known English chamber music (see 9 August 2007).
 Hopefully EM Records will give us a follow-on release with the same artists doing O'Neill's second piano trio of 1900.

-Made recently at Wyastone Concert Hall near Monmouth, England, the recordings project a generous soundstage in a warm nourishing acoustic that makes the music even easier on the ear.
+Made recently at Wyastone Concert Hall near Monmouth, Wales, the recordings project a generous soundstage in a warm nourishing acoustic that makes the music even easier on the ear.
 The string tone is natural with maybe an occasional grain of digital sand.
 The piano is ideally captured, and generally well balanced against the strings.
 However, there are a couple of spots where it might have been better highlighted to show off Michael Dussek's inspired playing.

 -- Bob McQuiston, Classical Lost and Found (CLOFO.com, Y121105)